Alan Khazei: 2012 election

 On April 26, 2011, Khazei announced that he would be a candidate in the 2012 U.S. Senate election, looking to unseat Republican incumbent Scott Brown.

 In response to the entry on September 15 of Harvard law professor Elizabeth Warren into the Senate campaign, Khazei issued a direct challenge to the other Democratic candidates—and specifically to Warren—to forego campaign funds from corporate lobbyists and all Political Action Committees.
 He pledged to do so himself.
 The Boston Globe's Noah Bierman reported that Khazei was leading the field of Democratic candidates in campaign funds as of the previous reporting period (June 30, 2011) with a reported total of $920,000, but that Senator Brown had a dramatic lead over all the Democrats, having amassed about $9.6 million in campaign funds as of June.

 He signaled on October 26, 2011, that he planned to withdraw from the race, citing a lack of funds and media attention in the wake of Elizabeth Warren's entry into the race.

 U.S. House campaign

 Khazei ran for Congress in 2020 to represent Massachusetts's 4th congressional district.
 Incumbent Joe Kennedy III vacated the seat to challenge Ed Markey for the U.S. Senate.
 Khazei lost the election, garnering 9.1% of the vote.

 Personal life

 Khazei is married to Vanessa Kirsch, a social entrepreneur and graduate of Tufts University who has established several philanthropic organizations, most recently New Profit Inc., a group that provides grants to innovative social projects.
-They live in Brookline, Massachusetts, with their two children, and dog Zuzu, and belong to St. Mary of the Assumption Church in Brookline.
+They live in Brookline, Massachusetts, with their two children.

 He is also the cousin of Boston TV news anchor, Kim Khazei.